GabrielMartins173/FullStockMobileShoppingApp/README.md

 ##Backlog
  * Home Page
 - [ ] main dinamic request list buttons with icon and variable title
 - [ ] floating buttom to add a new request on the bottom right
+- [ ] scroll
 * Request Creation Page
 - [ ] create a link to a new page from the home page
 - [ ] create the necessary fields to create a new request